First Republic Bank shares plummet, reigniting fears about U.S. banking sector

 First Republic announced plans to cut costs, by laying off 20-to-25% of its workforce in the coming months, and reducing its real estate holdings.

-On a call with Wall Street analysts, CEO Mike Roffler said he had been in close contact with state and federal regulators.
+On a call with Wall Street analysts after the bank released its earnings, CEO Mike Roffler said he has been in close contact with state and federal regulators.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.